huguesjohnson/RetailClerk89/README.md

 I have only ever built this using vasm (http://sun.hasenbraten.de/vasm/) with the motorola syntax module.
-I have no reason to believe this won't work with any other 68000 assembler. vasm command line that works: vasmm68k_mot -o RetailClerk89.bin -Fbin -no-opt -nosym -spaces RetailClerk89.X68
+I have no reason to believe this won't work with any other 68000 assembler. vasm command line that works: vasmm68k_mot -o RetailClerk89.bin -Fbin -spaces RetailClerk89.X68
-* no-opt is not used because I haven't tested if optimizations break anything
 * the 'spaces' option was added to avoid headaches when linking to code from projects using an assembler that ignores spaces in statements

-This has been fully tested on Gens for Linux and Windows.
-It has been minimally tested on Genecyst.
+This has been fully tested on Gens and BlastEm for Linux.
+It has been minimally tested on Genecyst and Gens for Windows.
+The latest build has issues on Genesis Plus and derivatives.